Mets’ Lindor strikes from both sides of the plate

 INTERLEAGUE

-GIANTS 4, GUARDIANS 1 Cleveland lost in its first home game using their new name as Carlos Rodon allowed one run in seven innings and Joey Bart hit a two-run home run in the eighth to lead San Francisco.
-Rodon (1-0) struck out nine, giving up two hits and a pair of walks as the Giants won their third in a row.
+GIANTS 4, GUARDIANS 1 Cleveland lost in its first home game using their new name as Carlos Rodon (1-0) allowed one run in seven innings and Joey Bart hit a two-run home run in the eighth to lead San Francisco.